 1. You will need to be 110% honest.

-You will get the most progress when you decide to be 110% honest.
+You will make the most progress when you are 100% honest.

 Not talking about your situation can become commonplace in traumatic or complicated situations.
 Shame is the emotion behind not wanting to talk about your traumatic event.
 Lying can become a survival habit and a valid one to keep you from feeling these emotions.
 Traumas can be complex situations that are controversial in everyday life.
 These survival habits could keep you safe in day-to-day life.
 To be safely 110% honest, we need to recognize some of our survival habits when they are necessary and the times when they might be holding us back.